jointakahe/takahe/docs/contributing.rst

     pip install -r requirements-dev.txt

-and enable the git commit hooks to do auto-formatting and linting (if you don't do this, our CI system will reject your PRs until they match)::
+Enable the git commit hooks to do auto-formatting and linting (if you don't do this, our CI system will reject your PRs until they match)::

     pre-commit install